-National average cost of a Brake Pad Wear Sensor Replacement for popular vehicles:
+National average cost of a a Brake Pad Wear Sensor Replacement for popular vehicles:

 What is a brake pad wear sensor and how does it work?

 There was a day when the only way to know if your brake pads were wearing out was either to remove the wheels and tires and inspect the system or to wait until you heard a telltale squealing noise coming from the brakes when you pressed the pedal.
 Actually, some vehicle makes and models still feature those old-school brake pad “wear indicators”, tiny metal mechanisms attached to the brake pads that make contact with the rotor (and squeal) when the brake pads are nearing the end of their lives.
 Today, however, many late-model vehicles are equipped with electronic sensors attached to (or part of) the brake pads.
 These modern brake pad wear sensors inform the vehicle’s computer that the pads are low and need to be replaced.

 What are the signs that a brake pad wear sensor needs to be replaced?

 A brake pad wear sensor is typically a one-time-use component.
 Once the brake pads wear thin enough that the attached electrode contacts the brake rotor, it breaks and causes a change in resistance that tells the computer that the pads need to be changed.
 Therefore, if the brake service indicator lights up on your dashboard, it is time to replace the sensors along with the brake pads.

 This text is only for demo

 There are 0 shops within 20 miles of your location.

 How is a a Brake Pad Wear Sensor Replacement done?